systelab/seed-angular/README.md

 In order to run the application, you need a backend.
 A JEE Backend is implemented in the https://github.com/systelab/seed-jee repository.

+## Docker

-## Build docker image
+### Build docker image

 There is an Automated Build Task in Docker Cloud in order to build the Docker Image.
-Autobuild triggers a new build with every git push to your source code repository.
+Autobuild triggers a new build with every git push to your source code repository to create a 'latest' image.
+There is another build rule to trigger a new tag and create a 'version-x.y.z' image

-You can allways manually create the image with the following command:
+You can always manually create the image with the following command:

 ```bash
 docker build -t systelab/seed-angular .
 ```

-## Run the container
+### Run the container

 ```bash
 docker run -d -p 8080:80 systelab/seed-angular